Nienkeeijsvogel/quodlibet/README.rst

     :align: center

-Ex Falso: just the tag editor
+Ex Falso: just the tag edito
 -----------------------------

 Ex Falso is a bare-bones tag editor with the same editing interface as Quod Libet.